hdert/Power-Comparison/README.md

 To use the ContactEnergyDownloader:

+1. Run power_comparison.py
+2. Profit!

+---

+## If you want to run the tools manually

 1. Copy config/credentials.env.example to config/credentials.env and fill in the file with your details
 2. Install ContactEnergyNz from pypi, and it's dependencies aiohttp and others
 3. From the project source directory run `python src/ContactEnergyDownloader/main.py`